 On Super Bowl Sunday, we started at the Pedal Haus Brewery in Tempe, just outside of Phoenix, and we really liked many of their beers including their IPA and Kolsh.
 This is a big location with plenty of fun outdoor activities and seating, as well as indoor with a kitchen.
 The pretzel with all the sauces was delish.

 If you are every in Phoenix in early February, you have to go to the Strong Beer Festival during Arizona Beer Week.
+Nothing beats drinking locally in Arizona like attending a beer festival!
 We came here after a long hike at South Mountain, and boy was it rewarding!
 It is named this because all the breweries bring their strongest beers.
 The hilarious thing is that they give you 40 drink tickets, but there is NO way you will ever finish all the tickets.
 I was feeling pretty good less than 10 tickets in!
 This event is just MASSIVE!
 We walked a whole section, only to find an entire other football field full of other breweries!